yanivle/yanivle.github.io/_posts/2020-04-10-spacial-partitions.md

 }
 ```

 This was so slow, I couldn't run anything but the most trivial of experiments.
-So I wrote this better implementation that the above experiment uses:
+So I wrote this better implementation that the above experiments use:

 ```c++
 inline const size_t EDIT_DISTANCE_MAX_STRING_LEN = 1024;